mediachain/mediachain/docs/kittengrad.md

 against some safety threshold.

-The transactor then generates a transaction id and adds the data to the datastore and the transaction to the its worklog.
+The transactor then generates a transaction id and adds the data to the datastore and the transaction to the worklog.
 It then brodcasts the transaction to the network, and returns the transaction id to the client.

-If the transaction is the first one in the worklog, the transactor sets a timer that ensures that a block confirming the transaction will eventually be commited with the Block Commit Protocol.
+If the transaction is the first one in the worklog, the transactor sets a timer that ensures a block confirming the transaction will eventually be commited with the Block Commit Protocol.
 If the worklog size exceeds the maximum block size, and there is no commit in progress, the transactor initiates the Block Commit Protocol